SKorea’s ousted president Park appears in court

 Another said she had been having “sleepless nights and skipping meals” since moving out of the presidential palace.

-Park allegedly offered governmental favours to top businessmen who enriched Choi, including Samsung’s Lee.
+Park allegedly offered governmental favors to top businessmen who enriched Choi, including Samsung’s Lee.

 She is also accused of letting her friend, a high school graduate with no title or security clearance, handle a wide range of state affairs including nomination of top officials.